enzonjagi/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type is a script that prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script.
-13-symbolic_link Create a symbolic link to /bin/ls, named __ls__ in the current working directory 14-copy_html  copies all the HTML files from the current working directory to the parent of the working directory
+13-symbolic_link Create a symbolic link to /bin/ls, named __ls__ in the current working directory 14-copy_html  copies all the HTML files from the current working directory to the parent of the working directory 100-lets_move moves all files beginning with an uppercase letter to the directory /tmp/u.
+101-clean_emacs deletes all files in the current working directory that end with the character ~